-Staff also receive advice regarding personal online activity, use of social networking and electronic communication with pupils, about which there are strict rules Policy on Staff/Governor Use of Social Networking and Internet Sites.
-Staff found to be in breach of these rules may the subject of a referral to the Designated Officer in the Local Authority and/or may be subject to disciplinary action
+Staff also receive advice regarding their personal online activity, use of social networking and electronic communication with pupils, about which there are strict rules.
+Staff found to be in breach of these rules may be the subject of a referral to the Designated Officer in the Local Authority and/or may be subject to disciplinary action.

-Child protection procedures
+26. Child protection procedures